TritonDataCenter/sdcadm/README.md

 your data.

 Note that tests are expected to run on a fresh setup, since the test suite will go through all the `post-setup` subcommands.
+The installed sdcadm version must also be available on `https://updates.joyent.com/` for the `self-update` tests to pass.

 In order to run sdcadm tests, you'll first need to signal to the tests that you really do want them to run: